michalasobczak/simple_hpc/README.md

 # Simple High Performance Computing

+This is work in progress book project.
+You can review contents right now, but  please consider visiting this repository periodically as it changes quite fast.
+The main goal for all of submodules is to excel in terms of both software and hardware performance capabilities, still using commodity utilities.
+I try not to step into enterprise grade or high pricing solutions willing to accomplish my tasks within modest budget and time frame.

 ## OpenCL

+### BOM

 There are few examples available:
 - main module (opencl/src)
 - reusing_code (to show how Java submodules works)
 - naive_sort (array indexing)
 - pi_est_monte_carlo (estimating PI by direct relation between square and circle)
-- WIP: c64_3d (orthographic and perspective calculations)
+- c64_3d (orthographic and perspective calculations)
-- WIP: bandwidth (set of tests checking various scalar operation performance)
+- bandwidth (set of tests checking various scalar operation performance)
+- multi_processor

+### How to run

 In order to run samples (i.e. reusing_code, com.company2.Main), try as it as follows: